🗽 Free New York Landlord Forms

 Admin Code § 27-2018

 Required in NYC.
 Must disclose bedbug inspection history for past 12 months before tenant signs lease.
-Includes building-wide history.
+Includes building-wide infestation history.

 Create Disclosure →